First-Time Guide to Pittsburgh

 Must-Try Foods

-- • Primanti Bros Sandwich: Pittsburgh's iconic sandwich with fries and coleslaw inside
+- • Primanti Bros Sandwich: Iconic sandwich with fries and coleslaw inside

 - • Pierogies: Polish dumplings, a local favorite